Do You Need a PMO or a TMO?

 The second example is a temporal version in which a new kind of system “emerges” at some historical time without in some way being captured in the previously existing systems.

-Interactions are more important than the components
+Interactions between agents are more important than the components themselves.

 The key point here is that the behavior of complex systems results more from the interactions (inside and outside the system) between the components than from the behavior of the components themselves taken in isolation.

 Example: The properties of water are not apparent in the properties of gasses of oxygen or hydrogen.
 Neither does an isolated water molecule reveal most properties of water.
 However, a microscopic amount of water is sufficient to observe these properties.

 Phase transitions occur along lines of equilibrium.
 An exchange of energy and various sets of volume, pressure and temperature transform the water into different states as you can see in the figure below.

 Whereas the solid area is well distinct from the other two, the line separating the liquid area from the vapor area ends up at some critical point beyond which the liquid phase can no longer be distinguished from the vapor phase.

 In the business world, production, demand and offer are similar to volume, temperature and pressure of the water.

 Due to the development of the different levels of organization within a single overall system, emergence gives rise to a complex dynamic between the different levels; most notably between the macro and micro levels of the system.

 All the restaurants in a city give a typical example of this phenomenon.
 There is a macrolevel looking at how the people in the city eat globally outside their homes.
 And there is a microlevel that considers the individual restaurants.
 Running a single restaurant does not say anything about how the network of restaurants in a city works.
 Nor why you could run this network with some kind of “plan” similar to the management of a single resturant.